Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems: Discussion

 \subsection{Dependence and Independence among TOD Categories}

-In this study, the TOD is defined as a combination of discrete operational factors such as weather, road type, illumination, and traffic density etc.

-To derive the joint distribution, it is necessary to account for the dependencies that may exist among these factors, as such factors are rarely independent in real-world operational environments.
+In this study, the TOD is defined as a combination of discrete operational factors such as weather, road type, illumination, and traffic density etc. To derive the joint distribution, it is necessary to account for the dependencies that may exist among these factors, as such factors are rarely independent in real-world operational environments.
 Certain weather conditions may be more frequent on rural roads than in urban areas; night-time driving is typically associated with lower traffic density; and fog or heavy rain may be confined to specific geographical regions or seasons.
 These dependencies imply that the true TOD distribution $\boldsymbol{\theta}_{\mathrm{TOD}}$ cannot, in general, be expressed as a simple product of marginal probabilities:

-Neglecting such correlations can lead to systematic under- or over-representation of certain operational categories within the scenario suite, potentially biasing the assessment of representativeness.
+Neglecting such correlations can lead to systematic under- or over-representation of certain operational categories in the scenario suite, biasing the representativeness assessment.

-In the presented example (Sec.~\ref{sec_numerical_example}), rather than assuming independence among these factors, we explicitly assumed dependencies to better reflect realistic operational conditions.
+In Sec.~\ref{sec_numerical_example}, dependencies were explicitly modeled to reflect realistic operational conditions.
 These dependencies need to be determined based on prior expert knowledge and supported by available historical data, which indicate systematic relationships between certain environmental and contextual factors.
 If the dependencies are not well understood and independence between variables must be assumed, a sensitivity analysis can help to avoid misleading conclusions by quantifying the potential impact of this assumption on the representativeness metrics.